 - Place ½ cup total of rib meat and coleslaw in the center of the egg roll wrapper and using your fingers wet all four edges.
 This will help the egg roll stay together after you roll it.

 - Then, take the corner that’s pointing towards you and fold it up over the rib meat and coleslaw mixture, fold the left and right ends in and roll the egg roll up.
-If this explanation is a little hard to follow just check out the video below.
+If this explanation is a little hard to follow just check out the video above.

 - Heat oil in a deep fryer or heavy skillet to 375° and fry the egg rolls for approximately two minutes or until golden brown.

 - Drain on paper towels and serve with BBQ sauce.